 South Africa is the largest exporter of platinum in the world and has a 28.5% market share of a global annual export market worth $32 billion.

 Although the country still leads the way in terms of export volumes, the World Platinum Council predicts volumes to decline, with some mines closing or slowing production.

 The decline in platinum production across the globe can be largely attributed to a fall in demand from the autocatalyst manufacturing sector, which accounts for about 40% of all platinum use.

-Australia dominates the market with a 40% market share and South Africa is the sixth-largest exporter behind Indonesia, Russia, Colombia and the United States.
+Australia dominates the market with a 40% market share and South Africa is the sixth-largest exporter behind Indonesia, Russia, the United States, and Colombia.

-India is a major destination for the country’s coal briquettes, taking 40% of all South Africa’s exports, followed by Pakistan, who imports 7.3% of the annual export total.
+India is a major destination for the country’s coal briquettes, taking 39% of all South Africa’s exports, followed by Pakistan, which imports 13.5% of South Africa’s annual export total.

-Although iron ore is in demand for construction projects around the world, the value of iron exports has actually fallen by just over 45% in the most recent five-year period.
+Iron ore is in demand for construction projects around the world and the value of iron exports has grown by 2.34% in the most recent five-year period.

-South Africa is the 10th largest exporter of diamonds in the world and has a 1.5% share of a global market worth $127.6 billion.
+South Africa is practically synonymous with diamonds so it’s not surprising that it’s the 6th largest exporter of diamonds in the world and has a 8.1% share of a global market worth $116 billion.